Professor Jo Edson Ferrie

 Biography

-I am Principal Fellow of RET, recognised for Excellence in Teaching.
+I am dedicated to the enhancement of learning and teaching principally through improving access to methods and skill training.
 I am known for my contribution to, and informing and influencing Academic Practice.
 Specifically, how do we create better learning experiences to help students and colleagues 'do' research and knowledge exchange work.
+I was appointed Associate Dean of Skill and Method in 2023 and hold the award of Principal Fellow of RET, recognised for Excellence in Teaching.

 I have worked at Glasgow since 2011, completing my PhD in the Centre for Disability Research in 2008.